 Why is it that only a few of these people appeal to your particularly unique and discriminating tastes?
 Most of the singles I counsel in my practice have some version of the following complaint “There just aren’t any good women (or men) out there.
 All the good ones are taken”.
 Another curious issue is that of the few individuals you find attractive, why do you eventually discover uncanny similarities in their personality traits, both the positive and negative ones?

-As a counsellor, I see recurrent patterns in the choice of partners my clients make.
+As a counsellor, I see recurrent patterns in how romantic attraction influences the choice of partners my clients make.
 We all have specific attachment styles.
 Could it be possible that each of us is repeatedly searching for a mate with a very specific group of positive and negative traits?
 Are you searching for someone who matches a deeply unconscious blueprint of love?

 The role of the unconscious mind in romantic attraction